JoachimCoenen/BigInt/README.md

 * `std::invalid_argument` gets thrown when instantiating a BigInt from a non-number string.
 * `std::invalid_argument` gets thrown when calling `from_string(std::string_view)` or `from_string_baseXY(std::string_view)` with a non-number string argument.

+### Internals

+BigInt internally represents numbers in base 2<sup>64</sup> and uses only a fraction of the memory of a typical base 10 approach.
+That makes it (potentially) very fast.

 ## Examples